-Your home value is based on what your banker calls a rateable comparison (a “comp” in realtor lingo) which is relatively consistent within a particular neighborhood.
-The comp is a value per square foot and the more square feet you have, the more your home is worth.
+Your home value is based on what your banker calls a rateable comparison (a “comp” in realtor lingo).
+You can confirm that this figure is relatively consistent within a particular neighborhood.
+The "comp" is a value per square foot and the more square feet you have, the more your home is worth.

-If you need to know the full cost possibilities for a home addition right now, then I can tell you that the range per square foot for construction is between $175 and $1,200 per square foot.
-If that sounds like a useless range, it probably is - but it may give you a sense of what is possible at the low-end as well as caution you against the high end.
-In the higher range, you are probably making inefficient decisions as I will soon describe.
+If you need to know the full cost possibilities for a home addition without providing any parameters, I could tell you that in 2021 estimates ranges per square foot for additions is between $200 and $1,200 per square foot.
+If that sounds like a useless range, you may be correct - but it may provide you with a sense of what is possible at the low-end as well as a caution at the high end.
+In the higher range, you are likely making inefficient decisions as I will soon describe.
 Also, the range is wide because it is without any definition and allows for a variety of conditions and homeowner options.
-Let’s start to refine the range.

 Similarly, a new 3rd story addition added to your 2 story home will need a stair which will similarly require some level of renovation to your existing home.
 You may want to include a rear yard deck or a roof deck or a pilot house.
 These additional costs will be important to reserve in your budget and are not included here in the square footage for additions calculations.

 Understanding where your money gets spent is crucial because you should be asking for and getting plenty of creative and budgeting control.
 Make sure that you get financial clarity about your options from your architectural designer and contractor.
 Regardless of who you work with or where the addition is being built, there are 3 major cost drivers for construction.
 These are: Selections, Size and Access.
 Pretty simple!